First, you will need to install the cocoa pods. To do that, navigate to the ios folder and execute pod install

 cd iospod install

-As reference, look in this video.
+As a reference, look at this video.
 Watch until 4:25

-Soon as you have installed your pods installed, you can run your app on simulator.
+Soon as you have installed your pods installed, you can run your app on the simulator.

 To do that, navigate to the project root folder.
 The execute